-If you want to use the SDI_CHOCO feature, you must manually add some more lines into the Specialize pass - Microsoft-Windows-Deployment' section.
+If you want to use the SDI_CHOCO feature (or run any batch file during the Specialize pass), you must manually add some more lines into the Specialize pass - Microsoft-Windows-Deployment' section.

 Make sure that the Order numbers are correct (1,2,3 etc) if you have more than one RunSynchronous entry.